abir4u/TranslateImage/README.md

 1. Selecting an image from Photos or by clicking one with device Camera
 2. Detecting all text from the image together
 3. Copy the text and use it outside the app
+4. BEST FEATURE: Transform an image by changing all its text to a different language while still keeping its image format intact

 ## Next step

-In the next two week, I am aiming to complete translating of this text from any language to English.
+In the next two week, I am aiming to complete translating of this text from any language to any language with support for atleast top 12 languages in the world.